AndreiUlmeyda/terminal-config-manager/README.md

     the file was modified some other way during runtime
 - handle the case where targetValue is not an element of possibleValues
 - refactor StateTransitions
-- add help and version commands
 - invert the dependency between UI and Application
 - break up the Infrastructure/Util, determine which layer it should go (Domain?)
 - allow common locations for the config file
+- add bats acceptance tests

 ## Design considerations, unordered
 - domain concepts  line(?) selection, value selection, old file content, new